kristinkor/python_interview_practice/README.md

-# Practice code challenges for interview in python
+# Python code challenges

-Here are some code challenges for practicing algoruthms in python
+Here are some code challenges for practicing algorithms in python